 Chocolate Tastings at Hershey Story

-After the Chocolate Lab, I embarked on the Around the World Chocolate Tastings at The Hershey Story.
-The flight of six chocolates encourages you to taste the difference between chocolate depending on it’s origin.
-I started from dark chocolate to the lightest milk chocolate.
-As a dark chocolate lover, the 70% cacao from the Dominican Republic was definitely my favorite.
-There’s also a special chocolate tasting for children, so be sure to check it out on your next visit to Hershey with kids.
+After the Chocolate Lab, you can embark on the Around the World Chocolate Tastings at The Hershey Story.
+The flight of six chocolates encourages you to taste the difference between chocolate depending on its origin.
+You start with dark chocolate and make your way to the lightest milk chocolate.
+There’s also a special chocolate tasting for children, so be sure to check it out on your next visit to Hershey, PA with kids.

-Tip: If you’re visiting both the Hershey Gardens and The Hershey Story in the same day like we did, you can actually buy a combined ticket to save money.
-See here for more information.
-See below for pricing and more information on all three attractions at The Hershey Story.
+Additional Tip: If you’re visiting both the Hershey Gardens and The Hershey Story in the same day, you can buy a combined ticket to save money.
+Admission to both is also included with your stay at Hershey Lodge or Hershey Hotel.

 - Address: 63 W. Chocolate Ave, Hershey, PA